• Home

 How many women suffer from menstrual pain?
 Estimates range from 50 up to even 90%.
 It also depends what age group has been interviewed: young girls complain about it more often.
 Long story short: experiencing a nagging pain or cramp that’s caused by contractions of the uterus isn’t uncommon.
 But extreme pain can be a sign of a serious problem.
 Heavy menstrual pain is one of the symptoms of endometriosis.
 That’s a serious condition where tissue that lines the uterus is also found outside the womb, for example in the abdomen.
 This can lead to infections and/or cysts.
 Endometriosis is one of the main causes of female infertility.

-3. Breakthrough bleeding
+3. Mid-cycle bleeding

-Blood loss between two menstrual periods is called breakthrough bleeding or, if it’s a light bleeding, spotting.
 Usually, the cause is harmless.
 But sometimes it’s a sign of something more serious.
 Breakthrough bleeding can be caused by stress, medication or small wounds (for example as a result of rough sex).
 But also by uterine polyps, sexually transmitted diseases (STDs), vaginal infections, cervival cancer, thyroid problems or for example by endometriosis.
 If you often suffer from mid-cycle bleeding and aren’t sure what causes it, go and visit your GP.

 4. Extreme PMS symptoms